-The 1,763 interviews achieved with those who recently switched provider without moving within the sub-groups of interest are detailed below:
+The 1,492 interviews achieved with those who recently switched provider without moving home within the sub-groups of interest are detailed below:

-Mobile switched by PAC 567
+Mobile switched by PAC 500

-Mobile switched by C&R 344
+Mobile switched by C&R 300

-Dual Play CPS - involving Virgin 135
+Dual Play CPS - involving Virgin 95

-Dual Play ORS - not involving Virgin
+Dual Play ORS - not involving Virgin 300

-Triple Play CPS - involving Virgin or from Sky
+Triple Play CPS - involving Virgin or from Sky 110

-Triple Play ORS - not involving Virgin and not from Sky
+Triple Play ORS - not involving Virgin or from Sky

-Standalone Pay TV 168
+Standalone Pay TV 150

-\ Sky landline and broadband services use the Openreach network and their Pay TV is via satellite.
-A switch from Sky Triple Play therefore involves both CRS and ORS processes.
+^{}Sky landline and broadband services use the Openreach network and their Pay TV is via satellite.
+A switch from Sky Triple Play therefore involves both CRS and ORS processes

-In total, 416 interviews were conducted with Fixed market ORS switchers and 436 with Fixed market CPS switchers (including Standalone Pay TV).
+In total, 337 interviews were conducted with Fixed market ORS switchers and 355 with Fixed market CPS switchers (including Standalone Pay TV)

-Among those who decided not to switch, the focus of the research was on those who actively started looking for a new provider but were no longer currently actively looking at the time of interview, with quotas set on the service/s switched.
-A total of 1,341 interviews were conducted with adults aged 16+ who considered and then decided not to switch in the previous six months, as detailed below:
+Among those who decided not to switch, the focus of the research was on those who had actively started looking for a new provider but were no longer actively looking at the time of interview, with quotas set on the service/s they had considered switching.
+A total of 1,200 interviews were conducted with adults aged 16+ who considered and then decided not to switch in the previous six months, as detailed below: